 The GDT or LDT can hold several types of descriptors.
-In particular, the segment descriptors are stored in either of two tables.
+In particular, the segment descriptors are stored in either of two registers, the GDT or the LDT.
 Either of these tables can store as many as 8,192 (2) 8-byte selectors taking as much as 64 KB of memory.